shambp/QUT-IT-Study-Guide/CAB202/CAB202-pracs.md

+# **This unit was dropped before completion, I prefer data over this i am too stupidThis is good for basics, however is depreciated and is missing content**

 # Week 1
 ## Counting binary
 unlike humans who count within base 10 (0-9); computers count in base 2, or binary (as discussed previously).
 Which brings the question of how do we count above 1?